Stadtlohn

 Many thanks go to Ulrich Söbbing from Stadtarchiv Stadtlohn and to Ingeborg Höting from the VHS-Arbeitskreis "Stadtlohner Geschichte 1933-1945” (working group of the adult education center focusing on Stadtlohn history 1933-1945) for generously sharing the results of their research and for their friendly response.

-Text und Recherche: Lisa Paduch.
+Text and research by Lisa Paduch.

 Kooperationsverbund #LastSeen.